The Anemia Awareness Chariot travelled 200 km in eight days and educated over 35K people | www.lokmattimes.com

 The Anemia Awareness Chariot travelled 200 km in eight days and educated over 35K people

-Indore (Madhya Pradesh) [India], March 17 (/PNN): Indore city hosted an 'Anemia Awareness Chariot' (anemia jagrukta rath) to inform ...
+Anemia Awareness Chariot in Indore educated citizens on symptoms, treatment, and diet* Dr. AK Dwivedi’s tireless efforts will make ...

+Anemia Awareness Chariot in Indore educated citizens on symptoms, treatment, and diet* Dr. AK Dwivedi’s tireless efforts will make Indore the number one ‘Anemia Free’ city.”

-Indore (Madhya Pradesh) [India], March 17 (/PNN): Indore city hosted an 'Anemia Awareness Chariot' (anemia jagrukta rath) to inform residents about the symptoms of anemia, its treatment, and diet (food) by homoeopathic doctors team in order to further the Indian Government's initiative to make India 'Anemia Free' by 2047 with a special provision in the Union Budget 2023-24.
+Indore (Madhya Pradesh) [India], March 17: Indore city hosted a ‘Anemia Awareness Chariot’ (anemia jagrukta rath) to inform residents about the symptoms of anemia, its treatment, and diet (food) by homoeopathic doctors team in order to further the Indian Government’s initiative to make India ‘Anemia Free’ by 2047 with a special provision in the Union Budget 2023-24.

 The team of homoeopathic doctors accompanying the chariot educated approximately 35,000 people about anemia symptoms, homoeopathic treatment, and food over the course of eight days.

-While praising the efforts to run the Anemia Awareness chariot, Indore Member of Parliament (MP) Shankar Lalw stated, "Just as Indore is number one in cleanliness, Dr AK Dwivedi's tireless efforts will make Indore the number one 'Anemia Free' city."
+While praising the efforts to run the Anemia Awareness chariot, Indore Member of Parliament (MP) Shankar Lalwani stated, “Just as Indore is number one in cleanliness, Dr. AK Dwivedi’s tireless efforts will make Indore the number one ‘Anemia Free’ city.”

 “Apart from this, free Homeopathic treatments were given to the needy patients and pamphlets containing information on food items useful to remove anaemia and increase haemoglobin were distributed”.

-Dr Dwivedi has successfully treated different types of anemia patients for over two and a half decades and has orgsed anemia awareness chariots in Indore and surrounding areas for several years to raise patient awareness.
+Dr. Dwivedi has successfully treated different types of anemia patients for over two and a half decades and has organised anemia awareness chariots in Indore and surrounding areas for several years to raise patient awareness.
 Over the years, a large number of people in and around Indore have benefited.

 Anemia in Madhya Pradesh and Indore, according to the National Family Health Survey-5 report